-If your print is like mine, it overlapped the edges of the canvas just a little bit, so I placed the canvas (print-side down) on my cutting board and cut off the edges with a utility knife.
+If your print is like mine, it overlapped the edges of the canvas just a little bit, so I placed the canvas (print-side down) on my cutting board and cut off the edges with a sharp utility knife.

-3. Choose and Cut Your Frame.
+Step 3.
+Choose and Cut Your Frame

 It’s now time to go out to the wood pile (or the hardware store) and select your wood pieces for your frame.
 You can do this with any size boards, just keep them kind of similar on every side.